 • NEVER INSTALL A REARWARD FACING CHILD SEAT IN THE FRONT SEAT.
 DOING SO RISKS SERIOUS INJURY OR DEATH TO THE CHILD BY PLACING THE CHILD'S HEAD TOO CLOSE TO THE SRS AIRBAG.

-• Never allow a child to stand up, or to kneel on the front passenger's seat, or never hold a child on your lap or in your arms.
+Never allow a child to stand up, or to kneel on the front passenger's seat, or never hold a child on your lap or in your arms.
 The SRS airbag deploys with considerable force and can injure or even kill the child.

-• When the SRS airbag deploys, some smoke will be released.
+- When the SRS airbag deploys, some smoke will be released.
 This smoke could cause breathing problems for people with a history of asthma or other breathing trouble.
-If you or your passengers have breathing problems after SRS airbag deploys, get fresh air promptly.

-• A deploying SRS airbag releases hot gas.
-Occupants could get burnt if they come into direct contact with the hot gas.
+If you or your passengers have breathing problems after SRS airbag deploys, get fresh air promptly. - A deploying SRS airbag releases hot gas.
+Occupants could get burned if they come into direct contact with the hot gas.

-When you sell your vehicle, we urge you to explain to the buyer that it is equipped with SRS airbags by alerting him to the applicable section in this owner's manual.
+When you sell your vehicle, we urge you to explain to the buyer that it is equipped with SRS airbags by alerting him or her to the applicable section in this owner's manual.

-- 1) Airbag control module (including impact sensors) - 2) Airbag module (driver's side) - Airbag module (passenger's side) - 4) Front sub sensor (left hand side) - 5) Front sub sensor (right hand side) - 6) Side airbag module (driver's side if equipped) - Side airbag module (passenger's side - if equipped) - Side airbag sensor (driver's side - if equipped) - 9) Side airbag sensor (passenger's side if equipped) - 10) Airbag wiring (yellow) - 11) Seatbelt pretensioner (driver's side) - 12) Seatbelt pretensioner (passenger's side)
+- 1) Airbag control module (including impact sensors) - 2) Frontal airbag module (driver's side) - 3) Frontal airbag module (front passenger's side) - 4) Front sub sensor (left-hand side) - 5) Front sub sensor (right-hand side) - 6) Side airbag module (driver's side) - 7) Side airbag module (front passenger's side) - 8) Side airbag sensor (center pillar lefthand side) - 9) Side airbag sensor (center pillar right-hand side) - 10) Airbag wiring (yellow) - 11)Seatbelt pretensioner (driver's side) - 12)Seatbelt pretensioner (front passenger's side) - 13)Seatbelt buckle switch (front passenger's side) - 14)Seatbelt buckle switch (driver's side) - 15)Driver's seat position sensor - 16)Front passenger's seatbelt tension sensor - 17)Front passenger's occupant detection system weight sensor - 18)Front passenger's occupant detection control module - 19)Front passenger's frontal airbag ON and OFF indicator - 20)SRS airbag system warning light

-SRS frontal airbag
+Saab advanced frontal airbag system